Background pattern

 Pregnancy

-Novoter Gentamicina cream will not be used during pregnancy unless your doctor considers that the potential benefits of its use outweigh the potential risk to the fetus.
+Novoter Gentamicina cream should not be used during pregnancy unless your doctor considers that the potential benefit of its use justifies the potential risk to the fetus.

 .